adivas24/LCS-Ass/README.md

 DO NOT USE UPPER CASE
 Remember to put a full-stop at the end.
 |: murder.
-Has jay recieved any plundered property?
+Has jay received any plundered property?
 Enter 1. for yes anything else for no.
 Remember to put a full-stop at the end.
 |: 0.